Blockchain and cryptocurrency stocks tend to get lumped together — the entire group of ASX-listed companies has plummeted together this year.

 Cryptocurrency are tokens such as Bitcoin or Ether that are built on top of blockchains.

-Companies such as IOT Group (ASX:IOT) and DigitalX (ASX:DCC) are more focused on this side — looking to grow fat off ‘mining’ or helping other companies to mine cryptocurrencies, or launching Initial Coin Offers (ICOs).
+Companies such as IOT Group (ASX:IOT) and DigitalX (ASX:DCC) are this side — looking to grow fat off ‘mining’ or helping other companies to mine cryptocurrencies, or launching Initial Coin Offers (ICOs).

 Mining refers to the process where computers solve the mathematical puzzles that form the basis of blockchains, and are rewarded with tokens for every block they build.
 An ICO is like an initial public offering — but instead of offering shares, an issuer offers digital tokens that can be traded on cryptocurrency platforms or swapped for services.